Rebehn/WDI-Project-1/README.md

 ##Controls
 - Arrowkeys to move in singleplayer or for player one in two player.
-- WASD keys to move in two player.
+- WASD keys to move the second player in two player.
 - P key pauses.
 - [ key resumes.
 - R key restarts after game over.